DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 ### 4.3 Try at home

-To try this on your own PC you require the following:
+To try this on your PC you require the following:
-- Install Anaconda https://www.anaconda.com/products/individual this ditribution includes Python and serveral packages used in this Assignment including the numpy package.
+- Install Anaconda https://www.anaconda.com/products/individual this distribution includes Python and several packages used in this Assignment including the NumPy package.
 - 'requirments.txt' for other modules required.
 - Install Jupyter https://jupyter.org/ to run cao_V7.ipynb and pyplot_V3.ipynb
 - Install Github